mkdocstrings/mkdocstrings/docs/usage.md

 *mkdocstrings* accepts a few top-level configuration options in `mkdocs.yml`:

-- `default_handler`: the handler that is used by default when no handler is specified.
+- `default_handler`: The handler that is used by default when no handler is specified.
-- `custom_templates`: the path to a directory containing custom templates.
+- `custom_templates`: The path to a directory containing custom templates.
   The path is relative to the current working directory.
   See [Theming](theming.md).
-- `handlers`: the handlers global configuration.
+- `handlers`: The handlers' global configuration.
-- `enable_inventory`: whether to enable inventory file generation.
+- `enable_inventory`: Whether to enable inventory file generation.
   See [Cross-references to other projects / inventories](#cross-references-to-other-projects-inventories)
 - `enabled` **(New in version 0.20)**: Whether to enable the plugin.
 Defaults to `true`.
   Can be used to reduce build times when doing local development.
   Especially useful when used with environment variables (see example below).
-- `watch` **(deprecated)**: a list of directories to watch while serving the documentation.
+- `watch` **(deprecated)**: A list of directories to watch while serving the documentation.
-  See [Watch directories](#watch-directories). **Deprecated in favor of the now built-in [`watch` feature of MkDocs](https://www.mkdocs.org/user-guide/configuration/#watch).
+  See [Watch directories](#watch-directories).
+Deprecated in favor of the now built-in [`watch` feature of MkDocs](https://www.mkdocs.org/user-guide/configuration/#watch).

 !!! example